void-linux/void-docs/src/installation/live-images/index.md

 On BIOS-based systems and UEFI systems in legacy/compatibility mode, SYSLINUX is the bootloader, and no chime is played.

-Several hotkeys exists in the bootloader, which will select different entries:
+Several hotkeys exist in the bootloader, which will select different entries:

 - `s` will boot with screenreader enabled
 - `r` will boot with screenreader enabled and will load the live ISO into RAM